Skip to Main Content

 How Does it Work?

 Cashless Tolling is a new innovative method of toll collection used on the entire Thruway.
-With Cashless Tolling, all vehicles simply drive under a tolling gantry and enjoy the benefits of reduced congestion, improved safety, and reduced air pollution.
+With Cashless Tolling, all vehicles simply drive under a tolling gantry and enjoy the benefits of reduced congestion, enhanced safety, and reduced air pollution.

 Cashless Tolling Billing Segments